linkedin/dustjs/guides/setup.md

 ## Download

-The latest version of Dust is available on <a target="_blank" href="https://github.com/linkedin/dustjs/tree/master/dist">GitHub</a>.
+You can manually download current and past versions of Dust on the [GitHub releases page](https://github.com/linkedin/dustjs/releases).

 # Loading Dust